-The year 2020 was a bittersweet one for most people and businesses worldwide - Canada was no exception.
+The year 2021 was bittersweet for most people and businesses worldwide - Canada was no exception.

-But just before you put whatever experience 2020 brought behind you, let us talk about your taxes for last year.
+But just before you put whatever experience this year brought behind you, let us talk about your taxes for last year.

 In a recent update, even the Canada Revenue Agency concluded that this would be "a tax season like no other."

-It doesn't matter whether you are handling your taxes by yourself, employing an accountant's services, or using software solutions; it is good to be aware of the latest developments as regards your taxes.
-That is why in this post, we will be providing answers to six of the most asked questions about the 2020 tax season for business owners in Canada.
+It doesn't matter whether you are handling your taxes by yourself, employing an accountant's services, or using software solutions to navigate payroll tax calculations.
+It's good to be aware of the latest developments as regards your taxes.
+That is why in this post, we will be providing answers to six of the most asked questions about the 2021 tax season for business owners in Canada.

-For the 2020 tax year, the deadline for filing taxes for most Canadians is on April 30, 2021.
+For the 2021 tax year, the deadline for filing taxes for most Canadian individuals is on April 30th, 2022.

 Tax breaks are favourable tax treatments you get from the government.
 With tax breaks, your total liability is reduced, and this, in turn, decreases the amount of tax you will otherwise have to pay.
 Tax breaks can be in the form of tax deduction, tax credit, or tax exemption.